vseanclark/MCW-Azure-security-and-management/Hands-on lab/Before the lab - Azure security and management.md

     b.
 Password: **demo\@pass123**

 4. You will be presented with a Remote Desktop Connection warning because of a certificate trust issue.
-Click **Yes** to continue with the connection.
+Select **Yes** to continue with the connection.

     ![Screenshot of the Remote Desktop Connection dialog box.](images/Setup/image9.png "Remote Desktop Connection dialog box")

 5. When logging on for the first time, you will see a prompt on the right asking about network discovery.
-Click **No**.
+Select **No**.

     ![The No button is selected in the Networks prompt.](images/Setup/image10.png "Networks prompt")

-1. Server Manager should open by default (otherwise open it from the Start menu).
-On the left, click **Local Server**.
+6. Server Manager should open by default (otherwise open it from the Start menu).
+On the left, select **Local Server**.

     ![Screenshot of the Local Server option](images/Setup/image11.png "Local Server")

-1. On the right side of the pane, find **IE Enhanced Security Configuration**.
-If it is **On**, click to open the settings.
+7. On the right side of the pane, find **IE Enhanced Security Configuration**.
+If it is **On**, select to open the settings.

     ![IE Enhanced Security Configuration is set to On.](images/Setup/image12.png "IE Enhanced Security Configuration option")

-8. Change to **Off** for Administrators and click **OK**.
+8. Change to **Off** for Administrators and select **OK**

     ![Screenshot of the Internet Explorer Enhanced Security Configuration dialog box.](images/Setup/image13.png "Internet Explorer Enhanced Security Configuration dialog box")

 9. In the lower left corner, click on the **Windows** button to open the **Start Screen**.
-Then, click **Internet Explorer** to open it.
+Then, choose **Internet Explorer** to open it.
 On first use, you will be prompted about security settings.
-Accept the defaults by clicking **OK**.
+Accept the defaults by selecting **OK**.

     ![Screenshot of the Internet Explorer 11 dialog box.](images/Setup/image14.png "Internet Explorer 11 dialog box")

-10. If prompted, choose to Turn Protected mode on.
+10. If prompted, choose to Turn Protected mode on

     ![The Protected mode is set to Turn on Protected mode.](images/Setup/image15.png "Protected mode button")